Oahu with kids

 The Polynesian Cultural Center (or PCC) is serious fun for all ages but it’s an absolute must when doing Hawaii with kids.
 As Hawaii’s most popular paid attraction since the 70’s, you don’t want to miss it.
 They’ve got beautiful grounds, world-class performances, and fun-filled learning opportunities in every corner.
-Use this link to get a free dinner when booking!
 If it’s not too late for your little one, be sure to stay for the night performance – Ha: The breath of life.
 One of the best luaus on Oahu.

 Active.
 Educational.
 Stroller Friendly.
 All Ages.

 Come to see Jurassic Park for yourself at Kualoa Ranch!
 If you are traveling with babies or toddlers you can take the movie tour, visit the petting farm or head to the secret beach.
 Older kids will enjoy the zip lines, ATV tours or horseback rides.
 They offer several educational programs for kids to learn about nature and conservation.